Abhishek-Kumbhani/bonjour-node-test/readme.md

 ### For Advertisement of Device ###

-For windows machine => to advertise the device use code as given in advertise.js file.
+For Windows machines => to advertise the device, use the code in the advertise.js file.

-for linux machine => follow the steps below.
+for Linux machine => follow the steps below.

                     1. install avahi => sudo apt-get update => sudo apt-get install avahi-daemon => sudo apt-get install avahi-utils

                     2. add config file => go to path `/etc/avahi/services/`.
-                                       => create a service file with `.service` extension.
+                                       => Create a service file with the `.service` extension.
                                        => use code given as in http.service file for reference.

                     3. restart the avahi server => sudo systemctl restart avahi-daemon